-3.2 Flow Channel
+4.3 Flow Channel

-The experiment reported herein was conducted in a rectangular flume, 10 m long, 0.3 m wide and 0.6 m deep.
+The experimental model reported herein was 10 m long, 0.3 m wide and 0.6 m deep.
 The channel has a working section in the form of a recess that is filled with sediment to a uniform thickness of 0.10 m.
 The working section of the flume is made up of concrete.
-The water supply was available from a "water house" that was connected to the channel to facilitate continuous flow.
-A sluice gate made of fibre glass was provided in the upstream to control water flow in the channel in a desired volume.
-During experiment, water source was maintained to keep hydraulic head of the house constant.
-The flow velocity was measured manually with the help of Continuity Equation, Q=VA (where, Q is the discharge, V is flow velocity and A is the cross sectional area of the flow channel).

-Figure 3.2(a) Schematic illustration of the experimental setup
+Figure 4.3(a) Schematic illustration of the experimental model